abby1635/CS30/Objective Processing-Java/README.md

   - Finishing a Case Study about the arithmetic
   - "Why does this work?
 Explore"

+Adding Access Modifiers

 See: https://drive.google.com/drive/folders/1aZVCM8ODXvin7BXbjjgxsgvqTG2C1qOS

 ---

 # Ideas to Include
 Ways to Ball Chase better
-- math to make ball movement smoother instead of like Pong Ball
+- math to make ball movement smoother instead of like Pong Ball, not a 45-degree line and then 1D lines to "make up the distance"

+What if x & y was used instead of targetX & targetY?
+An easy mistake that breaks the design of the program

 ---